dafi/quannu/README.md

 ### Absolute time

-Allow to set a specific hour, minute (and second) for current day
+Allow to set a specific hour, minute (and second).

 Enter `8:10` or `16.34` or `22:00:57`